Gamwal/top-weather-app/README.md

   - Sunlight hours (difference between sunrise and sunset)
 - A dynamic weather icon based on the conditions, fetched from the Giphy API!

-### Demo

-Check out a live demo (if available) or see it in action by following the installation instructions below.

 ### Technologies Used:

 - **HTML/CSS:** Building the webpage structure and styling.